Optimal Regularized Online Allocation by Adaptive Re-Solving: Introduction

 \subsubsection{Online Linear Allocation}

 Many online problems with resource constraints can be formulated into online allocation problems.
 A large proportion of early work mainly focused on linear models. \cite{vazirani2005adwords,mehta2007adwords,buchbinder2007online} studied the AdWords problem, where a search engine tries to assign some keywords to a set of competing bidders, each with a spending limit (i.e., constraint), and the goal is to maximize the revenue generated by these keyword sales.
 The rewards in AdWords problem are proportional to consumed resources and, thus, is a special case of online linear allocation.
 By viewing AdWords as a generalization of online bipartite matching problem, \cite{mehta2007adwords} achieved an optimal $(1-e^{-1})$-competitive ratio, which is defined as the ratio of the revenue of an online algorithm to the revenue of the best offline algorithm.
-Under a so-called {\it random permutation model}, \cite{devanur2009adwords} proposed a two-phase dual training algorithm for AdWords problem and achieved the regret $O(T^{2/3})$.
-The random permutation model, which assumes that the arrivals are in random order and the order itself is uniformly distributed over all permutations, is more general than the {\it random input} model, which assumes i.i.d. arrivals.
-But random input model can be treated as a special case of random permutation model \citep{mehta2013online}.
-More discussions on the online allocation problems under random permutation model can be found in \cite{babaioff2008online,goel2008online,molinaro2014geometry} and references therein.